 What should I do?

 If your CPAP machine has been recalled, speak with the doctor that prescribed it for further health recommendations.
-If you are experiencing any of the health conditions above, see a doctor as soon as possible.
+See a doctor as soon as possible if you are experiencing any health conditions above.
 Next, you should contact an attorney who is experienced in defective products to see if you are entitled to compensation.

 Contact Hach & Rose, LLP today

 The attorneys at Hach & Rose, LLP are experienced with defective product lawsuits and are ready to assist you with your Philips CPAP case.
-Our attorneys can help you determine if you are entitled to financial compensation, and you won’t pay anything out of pocket.
-We operate on a contingency fee basis, meaning that we only get paid if you get paid.
-There is no risk to speaking with one of our attorneys about your situation.
+Our attorneys can help you determine if you are entitled to financial compensation and won’t pay anything out of pocket.
+We operate on a contingency fee basis, meaning we only get paid if you get paid.
+There is no risk in speaking with one of our attorneys about your situation.
 Call Hach & Rose, LLP today at (212) 779-0057 and allow one of our experienced Philips CPAP lawsuit attorneys to review your claim.